Balbalan: Spanish colonial era

-American Era: Toward the Mainstream
+American colonial era

 When the Americans imposed their system of government over the archipelago, the land of the Kalingas became one of the highlights of their so-called “pacification campaign.”
 On 18 August 1907, Kalinga, then a sub-province of Lepanto-Bontoc, came under the control of Lt.
 Gov. Walter Franklin Hale who established his seat of government in Lubuagan where he organized the sub-province into four districts: Tinglayan-Tanudan; Balbalan-Pasil; Pinukpuk-Tobog (Tabuk), and Liwan (Rizal).

-Exactly a year later, Act 1870 of the Philippine Commission carved the old Mountain Province out of northern Luzon with Kalinga as one of its five sub-provinces.
+A year later, Act 1870 of the Philippine Commission carved the old Mountain Province out of northern Luzon with Kalinga as one of its five sub-provinces.
 Kalinga was immediately reorganized into five municipal districts — Lubuagan (including Tanudan and Pasil), Balbalan (including Balinciagao), Tabuk (with Liwan or Rizal), Tinglayan, and Pinukpuk — each led by presidents.
 Among these municipal chiefs was Puyao who served in that capacity for close to 24 years under five subprovincial chief executives: Walter F. Hale (1907–1915), Alex F. Gilfilan (1915), Samuel E. Kane (1915–1919), Tomas Blanco (1918–1923), and Nicasio Balinag (1923–1936).
 Puyao did not run for office during the first local elections in the area in 1934, and was succeeded by Awingan.
 Three years later, municipal chief executives became known as “Municipal District Mayors.”

-Little is known of the political organization of the municipality during the Japanese occupation of the Philippines, except that in 1942 a Japanese garrison was established in Balbalan, as well as in Lubuagan and in Tabuk.
+In 1942 a Japanese garrison was established in Balbalan.

-Post-War Era: Charting a Course

-The old Mountain Province was regularized as a “first class province” in 1959 and new local elections were subsequently held.
-In Balbalan, Pedro Sagalon was elected mayor (Sugguiyao, 23).
-From the birth of the new Mountain Province on 18 June 1966 to 1988, there is a dearth of records on the succession of leadership in Balbalan.
-From 1988 to the present, however, government records list the following as mayors: Leonardo Banganan (1988–1992), Edward Calumnag (1992–1995), Rosendo Dakiwag (1995–2001), and Allen J.C.
-Mangaoang (2001 to 2013).

-The present leadership of Balbalan has special significance to those who feared that the death of Juan Puyao in 1948 meant the end of his political bloodline.
-In the words of Kalinga historian Miguel Sugguiyao (1990, 39):

 Geography

+Balbalan is situated 51.24 km from the provincial capital Tabuk, and 530.68 km from the country's capital city of Manila.

 Barangays

 Balbalan is politically subdivided into 14 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.